tryton/tryton/trytond/doc/ref/transaction.rst

    Register a function to be executed upon normal transaction termination.
    The function can not use the current transaction because it will be already committed or rollbacked.

+.. function:: check_access([func])

+   When called with a function, it decorates the function to be executed with check of access rights.
+   Otherwise it returns a `context manager`_ that check access rights until exiting.

+.. function:: without_check_access([func])

+   When called with a function, it decorates the function to be executed without check of access rights.
+   Otherwise it returns a `context manager`_ that disable check access rights until exiting.

+.. function:: active_records([func])

+   When called with a function, it decorates the function to be executed with active test enabled.
+   Otherwise it returns a `context manager`_ that enable active test.

+.. function:: with_inactive_records(func)

+   When called with a function, it decorates the function to be executed with active test disabled.
+   Otherwise it returns a `context manager`_ that disables active test.

 .. _`context manager`: http://docs.python.org/reference/datamodel.html#context-managers
 .. _`PEP-0249`: https://www.python.org/dev/peps/pep-0249/